fluent/fluentd-docs-gitbook/plugins/input/forward.md

 </source>
 ```

-With this configuration, 3 workers share 24224 port.
-No need additional
+With this configuration, three (3) workers share 24224 port.
+No need for an
-port.
-Incoming data will be routed to 3 workers automatically.
+additional port.
+Incoming data will be routed to the workers automatically.

 ## FAQ